Geolykt/NMSless-Zenchantments/readme.md

 See [Releases](https://github.com/Zedly/Zenchantments/releases) for downloads

 ## Compile
-To compile the entire project yourself, you need multiple versions of CraftBukkit as Maven repositories.
-These are created automatically when you use [BuildTools](https://www.spigotmc.org/wiki/buildtools/) to obtain CB and/or Spigot.
-If you are making a private build and only need support for one server version, you can easily add and remove compatibility adapters by editing the parent POM and a switch in PlayerInteractUtil.
+Compile this project like every other project out there

 ## Compatibility
-The current version of this plugin is fully compatible with CraftBukkit and Spigot versions 1.13 - 1.15.2.
-Keep in mind that currently the Plugin is only tested with 1.15.2, in case you want stabillity in older versions, use the Zedly's Zenchantments.
-1.16 is **not** supported as of now, but watch this repo in case you want to get notified when it is!
+The current version of this plugin is fully compatible with Spigot version 1.16.1.
+Any versions under 1.16.1, will **not** work, versions above, may, although with a few issues.
+Note that 1.16.1 support is still pretty new and does not work fully as of now.
 ## Contribute
 Anyone is free to contribute to this repository, however keep in mind that this (and parent) repository uses 4 space indentation.